karahmat/hawkerpedia/README.md

 ### Frontend form validation

 Frontend validation was very easily done, as it was just a matter of adding the attributes "required" or "minlength" (for passwords) or type="email" to the <input> tag.
-If these conditions are not fulfilled, the browser will not allow the form-data to be sent.
+If these conditions are not met, the browser will not allow the form-data to be sent.

 However, frontend form validation has some limitations.
 It will not be able to handle "unique" username.
 I also needed to check whether the referrer ID exists.
-This is where the backend form validation and error handling is needed.
+This is where the backend form validation and error handling are needed.

 ### Backend form validation

-There are two parts to this: (1) setting the Schema to ensure that any fields that are required triggers off an error message of my liking, if those fields are not filled; (2) defining the error handling function
+There are two parts to this: (1) setting the User Schema to ensure that any required fields triggers off an error message (of my liking), if those fields are not filled; (2) defining the error handling function

 1. Setting the Schema: The User schema can be defined as follows: